adeen-atif/MPI-Cluster/README.md

 # MPI-Cluster
-## Making an MPI Cluster using two PCS, one master, and the other slave, on the same LAN
+## Making an MPI Cluster using two computers on the same LAN